atodorov/atodorov.github.com/content/_posts/2013-06-07-software-developer-employee-vs-contractor-part-1.markdown

 * If you are sick - you don't get paid!
 * If you need equipment - you have to buy it!

-Get used to it and plan accordingly.
+Get used to it and plan accordingly!
+That said I do use company sponsored [[MacBook Air]] and have a small budget for visiting some conferences abroad.
+In addition I attend lot more [events](/blog/category/events/) on my own either by helping as volunteer or being a speaker at the event.
+I also have a personal unemployment and extra health care insurance, in fact several of them, just in case!

 Taxes